bcgov/housing-data-challenge-plot-scatter/readme.md

 1. Clone the repository.
 2. In the root project folder, run `npm install`.
+3. Once npm finishes, run `npm run compile-vendors` to generate the DLL.
+The DLL contains dependencies that are static (e.g. `react` itself) and so don't need to be rebuilt every time the dev server starts.
+This improves local webpack performance.
+You don't need to build the DLL again unless you add additional static dependencies to `src/vendors.js`.
-3. Once npm finishes, run `npm run dev`.
+4. Once the DLL has been built, run `npm run dev`.

 View the app at http://localhost:3000 in your browser.
 Note that this assumes that there is a production instance somewhere serving the regional vector tiles.
 If not, follow the instructions below under "Serving the regional vector tiles" to set up a tile server on your local machine.